kopanicakova/HINTS_precond/README.md

 # HINTS: Firedrake and petsc4py

 # Preconditioning of Krylov methods using HINTS.
 The problems are assembled and solved using Firedrake and petsc4py.
-This repository contains the code used to generate results in the paper: <br> **Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers by Zhang, Kahana, Kopanicakova, Turkel, Ranade, Pathak, and Karniadakis.**<br>
+This repository contains the code used to generate large-scale results in the paper: <br> **Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers by Zhang, Kahana, Kopanicakova, Turkel, Ranade, Pathak, and Karniadakis.**<br>

 If you use the developed code/its components for your research, please use the following bibtex entries (or equivalent) to cite us